justin9939/Bullet-Hell-Simulator/README.md

 However, my favorite games, the *"iFighter"* series on mobile devices, were discontinued without warning.
 No other game I played could take iFighter's place, so I eventually became distant from the bullet hell genre as a whole.
-I want to make a game that will bring others similar amounts of enjoyment that iFighter brought me.
+I want to make a game that will be able to sharpen both my and others' skills in avoiding projectiles in bullet hell games, to improve enjoyment of any bullet hell games played in the future.
 I also want to incorporate my Computer Science background into this game, to combine two of my favorite things.

 ## User Stories

 - As a user, I want to be able to view the controls from the main menu.
-- As a user, I want to be able to start a game, although it will be wholly text based for now.
+- As a user, I want to be able to start a game.
-- As a user, I want to be able to simulate the enemy firing bullets, adding the bullet to a "hazards" field in the game class.
+- As a user, I want to be able to simulate enemy projectiles, adding the bullet to a "hazards" field in the game class.
-- As a user, I want to be able to collect upgrades up to a maximum limit of 8.
+- As a user, I want to be able to increase bullet speed up to a maximum limit of 8.
-- As a user, I want to be able to change my weapon type from 2 choices.
 - As a user, I want to be able to collect and use bombs (the firewall), which will clear all hazards from the game.
-- As a user, I want the current state of the game (upgrade level, weapon type, firewall amount, amount of hazards) to save after returning to the main menu.
+- As a user, I want the current state of the game (bullet speed, weapon type, firewall amount, amount of hazards) to save after returning to the main menu.
 - As a user, on the main menu, I want the option to either load the previous saved game or start a new game.

-NOTE: In the final game, hazards will not be saved.
-Instead, the game will save at the last HP threshold the player reduced the boss to, and starting a game there will give a brief grace period where neither you nor the boss can attack.